You are a work in progress!

 Character is our commitment to doing the right thing regardless of the personal cost.

 It’s been said that character is defined by what you do when you think no one is watching.

 Character involves the will to respond to values, principles and core values, rather than to the huge onslaught of appetites, urges, whims, or impulses that bombard us.
-Clearly, there can be parts of ourselves we don’t want the world or the Church to see.
-Typically, we tend to hide the aspects that would not be viewed favorably by those we look up to in our lives, and we can also tend to hide our weaknesses.
+There can be parts of ourselves we don’t want the world or the Church to see.
+Typically, we hide the aspects that would not be viewed favorably by those we look up to in our lives, and we can also hide our weaknesses.

-We need daily, to seek the guidance and help of the Holy Spirit to walk in the truth and with integrity.
-The Holy Spirit’s help must be sought, it’s not a matter of will power, but you do have your part in it a willingness to follow God’s leading.
+We need daily to seek the guidance and help of the Holy Spirit to walk in the truth and with integrity.
+The Holy Spirit’s help must be sought, it’s not a matter of willpower, but you have your part in it a willingness to follow God’s leading.

 Fruit is required

 The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.
 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 If we live by the Spirit, let us also walk by the Spirit.
 Let us not become conceited, provoking one another, envying one another.
 Galatians 5:22-26

 Jim Packer says a similar thing with great eloquence in his book, ‘Keep in step with the Spirit’:

 “Character is an important issue in the Church.
 Do we really want to give responsibility, opportunity and even profile to the man or woman who is poor or lacking in character?”